“Can you use Vitamin C and retinol together?” It’s one of the questions that I get asked more often by the Beautiful with Brains community.

 Vitamin C and retinol are two of the most powerful anti-aging superstars when used alone.
 Can you imagine what they can do together?

-- Lancer Skincare Advanced C Radiance Cream ($90.00): Available at Dermstore, Feel Unique, and Nordstrom
+- Lancer Skincare Advanced C Radiance Cream ($90.00): A Vitamin C + retinol serum with a rich shea butter base to make it moisturising and gentle.
+Available at Dermstore and Nordstrom

-- StriVectin Super-C Retinol Brighten & Correct Vitamin C Serum ($72.00): Available at Dermstore, Feel Unique, Ulta
+- StriVectin Super-C Retinol Brighten & Correct Vitamin C Serum ($72.00): It includes 3 forms of Vitamin C to brighten the complexion + retinol to fight wrinkles, and Hyaluronic Acid to hydrate skin.
+Available at Dermstore, Sephora, Ulta

 Related: The Battle Of The Skin-Lighteners: What’s The Best Treatment For Dark Spots?

-When Should You Not Use Vitamin C and Retinol Together?
+Are There Any Side Effects When You Use Vitamin C And Retinol Together?

 Here’s the deal…